Moesif/moesif-browser-js/README.md

 #### reset, () => null

-Clears any saved userId, companyId, including any device context stored in localStorage or cookies.
+Clears any saved userId, companyId, and any other device context like anonymousId.
-You should call reset on logout which will also regenerate a new anonymousId.
+You must call `reset()` when a user logs out of your web app which will force the SDK to genrate a new anonymousId.
+This ensures a new anonymous id is generated and ensuring different sessions are not mixed up and super important for testing

 ```javascript
 moesif.reset()